crystal-lang/crystal-book/the_shards_command/README.md

 shards init
 ```

-Initializes a shard folder and creates a default `shard.yml`.
+Initializes a shard folder and creates a `shard.yml`.

 ### `shards install`